differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-13-cert-signing-options.md

 The problem with that is that `Secret` resources aren't pod-specific, and we need a unique certificate for each pod.

-But it _does_ also provide [`CertificateRequest`](https://cert-manager.io/docs/concepts/certificaterequest/) resources, which are functionally the same as `CertificateSigningRequest` resources.
+But cert-manager _does_ also provide [`CertificateRequest`](https://cert-manager.io/docs/concepts/certificaterequest/)
+resources, which are functionally the same as `CertificateSigningRequest` resources.

 To see it in action, you can follow the [Normal User](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user) example in the Kubernetes _"Certificate Signing Requests"_ documentation.
 But instead of a Kubernetes `CertificateSigningRequest`, create a cert-manager `CertificateRequest` instead: